 The Corto Maltese walked all over the world, including the Argentina, where he walked in the footsteps of Butch Cassidy and the Sundance Kid in Patagonia.
 The cartoon is called "Tango."

 Next to the gallery is local, which displays the most stunning dolls (many actual size) and wander where fans of the genre.
+One of them is solely dedicated to Star Wars (the Wars) where there was some time ago Chewbacca was supposed to be actual size (the character in the movie of course), ie measured about two meters.

 While there are signs saying that the characters are just exposure, is said to be sold.
 It is difficult to rule in this hobby there are collectors willing to pay whatever just to have such a character in a room.